 Safety and reliability is high priority for you and your family, click here to learn about our vessels.

-Departing Port McNeill 7am daily (July 1 to October 10th) from North Island Marina.
-Meet at 6:45am at 1514 Broughton Blvd.
+Departing Port McNeill 7am daily (June 15 to October 10th) from North Island Marina.
+Meet at MacKay Whale Watching at 6:45am, 1514 Broughton Blvd.
+Click here for directions.

 Included in the trip: